I am a part of all that I have met.

 With the familiar white men above and around me, yelling out prices and jeers, the dark people being shoved onto the stand and marked by my father, I lose my sense of location.
 This no longer feels like my happy muddled Charlestown.
 I do not recognize the beach, the view of the coastline.

-So much has passed since then.
+So much has changed since then.